particle-iot/docs/src/content/tutorials/developer-tools/cli.md

 # Particle CLI

 The Particle CLI is a powerful tool for interacting with your devices and the Particle Device Cloud.
-The CLI uses [Node.js](http://nodejs.org/) and can easily run on Windows, Mac OS X, and Linux.
+The CLI uses [Node.js](http://nodejs.org/) and can easily run on Windows, macOS (OS X), and Linux.
 It's also [open source](https://github.com/particle-iot/particle-cli) so you can edit and change it, and even send in your changes as [pull requests](https://help.github.com/articles/about-pull-requests/) if you want to share!

 ## Installing